sheethalmjacob/session-09-idea/README.md

 - Header and footer social links (Instagram / YouTube / TikTok) were added to `index.html`.
 - An animated "fire cursor" was implemented using a small DOM element that follows the mouse (`script.js`) and styles in `styles.css`.
 It degrades automatically on touch devices.

+Illustration update

+- Replaced the fire hoop visual with an illustrative octopus inside `index.html` (`#octo-illustration`).
+The octopus has 8 tentacles.
+One tentacle holds a hula hoop, one tentacle juggles three balls (animated), and one tentacle holds a wand.
+Tentacles, balls, hoop and wand have lightweight CSS animations.

+Showreel and color update

+- The showreel `iframe` was updated to the Instagram reel URL you provided.
+Note: Instagram sometimes blocks direct iframe embedding; a fallback link is included under the video.
+- The site's palette was updated to an orange theme (octopus, hoop and accents).
+Tentacle motion and juggling timing were tuned for a livelier effect.

+- The showreel was replaced with the YouTube Shorts link you later requested; the embed uses the standard YouTube embed URL and includes a fallback link to the Shorts page.
+- The cursor is now a canvas-based particle fire system.
+It follows the mouse on desktop and gracefully degrades (no cursor canvas) on touch devices.
+The effect uses a lightweight particle emitter for good performance.

 Notes

 - The contact form uses a `mailto:` fallback.
 For production use, wire it to a backend or third-party form provider if you need server-side submission.